influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/about_the_project/index.md

 Third-party suppliers make no representation nor warranty with respect to such third-party software or any portion thereof.
 Third-party suppliers assume no liability for any claim that might arise with respect to such third-party software, nor for a customer’s use of or inability to use the third-party software.

-A list of the thrid-party software components, along with references to the associated license and other materials, is maintained on a version by version basis and [can be found here](https://github.com/influxdata/influxdb/blob/1.2/LICENSE_OF_DEPENDENCIES.md).
+The [list of third-party software components, with references to the associated license and other materials](https://github.com/influxdata/influxdb/blob/1.2/LICENSE_OF_DEPENDENCIES.md), is maintained on a version by version basis.